openvanilla/McBopomofoWeb/output/pime/README.md

 ## Build and Run

-- Install a copy of PIME on your PC
+- Install a copy of PIME on your PC.
+Please note you also need to check on the option to install the node modules when installing PIME.
 - run `npm run build:pime`.
 The command build a "index.js" file into the folder.
 - Copy the folder to `C:\Program Files (x86)\PIME\node\input_methods\mcbopomofo`
 - Open a command prompt or Windows terminal as administrator, and then run